QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 It is recommended to set up and use `/usr/bin/qubes-gpg-client-wrapper`, as discussed above, in Thunderbird through the Enigmail addon.

 **Warning:** Before adding any account, configuring Enigmail with `/usr/bin/qubes-gpg-client-wrapper` is **required**.
-By default, Enigmail will generate a default GPG key in `work` associated with the newly created Thunderbird account.
+By default, Enigmail will generate a default GPG key in `work-email` associated with the newly created Thunderbird account.
 Generally, it corresponds to the email used in `work-gpg` associated to your private key.
-In consequence, a new, separate private key will be stored in `work` but it _does not_ correspond to your private key in `work-gpg`.
+In consequence, a new, separate private key will be stored in `work-email` but it _does not_ correspond to your private key in `work-gpg`.
 Comparing the `fingerprint` or `expiration date` will show that they are not the same private key.
-In order to prevent Enigmail using this default generated local key in `work`, you can safely remove it.
+In order to prevent Enigmail using this default generated local key in `work-email`, you can safely remove it.

 On a fresh Enigmail install, your need to change the default `Enigmail Junior Mode`.
 Go to Thunderbird preferences and then privacy tab.
 Select `Force using S/MIME and Enigmail`.
 Then, in the preferences of Enigmail, make it point to `/usr/bin/qubes-gpg-client-wrapper` instead of the standard GnuPG binary: